-- The district has experienced growth in enrollment in recent years, however enrollment declined in the budget year, which has a negative impact on revenue.
-If, enrollment does not increase during the budget year the District will have to re-examine expenditure priorities. - State Teachers' Retirement (STRS) and Public Employees Retirement System (PERS) employer contributions increased in the budget year and will increase in subsequent years as rates increase. - Due to the implementation of Common Core, the District will continue to invest dollars in technology and staff training. - LCFF is close to full implementation therefore the District may only see COLA increases in the near future.
+- The District has experienced growth in enrollment in recent years, however enrollment declined in the 2017-2018 year, which did not impact the LCFF/State Aid revenue because the District was funded on prior year Average Daily Attendance (ADA) - The District used 2017-18 ADA to project revenue for the budget year; however enrollment has increased significantly over the prior year and adjustments have been made to the budget. - State Teachers' Retirement (STRS) and Public Employees Retirement System (PERS) employer contributions increased in the budget year and will increase in subsequent years as rates increase. - Due to the implementation of Common Core, the District continues to invest dollars in the social emotional needs of students, professional development for staff and technology. - ◆ LCFF is fully implemented therefore the District will only see COLA increases in the near future.

-These indicators were taken into account when adopting the general fund budget for 2017-18.
+These indicators were taken into account when adopting the general fund budget for 2018-19.

-Amounts available for appropriation in the general fund budget are \$11.8 million, a decrease of 5 percent over the final 2016-17 General fund budget of \$12.4 million.
+Amounts available for appropriation in the general fund budget are \$12.6 million, a slight increase of about one percent over the final 2017-18 General fund budget of \$12.5 million.

-Budgeted expenditures are expected to drop nearly 11.2 percent to \$11.9 million.
-A significant decrease is due to the fact that the District intentionally spent down one-time monies in 2016-17 and will not be carrying forward those expenditures into the budget year.
-So, while the largest increments are increased wages, step and column increases, and employer contributions for health and welfare benefits, STRS, PERS, and workers' compensation based on agreements reached with the certificated and classified unions in 2016-17 overall expenditures will drop.
+Budgeted expenditures are expected to increase nearly three percent to \$12.7 million.
+While the largest increments are increased costs for special education, the District also has increased costs for wages, step and column increases, and employer contributions for health and welfare benefits, STRS, PERS, and workers' compensation based on agreements reached with the certificated and classified unions.
+The District has also added staff such as additional to maintain small class-sizes and a counselor to provide support services for students.